colin92/configuro/README.md

                       // and allows you to manually merge them, you can also
                       // do this manually if you do not have your $EDITOR set

+To use the config file in your app, simply add,

+    var config = require('./config.js');

+Be sure to replace the `'./config.js'` with whatever the relative path to the file is.

 **Inspired in part by the ruby gem [dotenv](https://github.com/bkeepers/dotenv) for rails**